vks7102/Team-Task-Manager/README.md

 └── README.md
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

-## License

-MIT License - feel free to use this project for learning or commercial purposes

 ## Support

 For issues or questions, please open an issue on GitHub or contact the maintainer.

-## Demo Video

-[Add your demo video link here]

 ---